Fine Gael senator claims article made him subject of ‘ridicule’

 ‘Class’

-Mr Coffey said he learned of the article from an email sent to him by former Ireland international rugby player, Mick Galwey, his first cousin.
+Mr Coffey said he learned of the article from an email sent by former Ireland international rugby player, Mick Galwey, to his first cousin.

 Mr Coffey told his counsel, Barney Quirke BL, he was later subject to comments and ridicule at funerals, social events, hurling and rugby matches.